AtomMaterialUI/material-theme-docs/docs/about-subscription-model.md

 **Q**: *So is the plugin going to be closed-source?*

 **A**: Well, yeah.
-Since it is now copyrighted it has gone away from the OpenSource ecosystem.
+Since it is now copyrighted, it has gone away from the OpenSource ecosystem.
 But all work done so far will stay accessible on GitHub so that plugin developers can still use my knowledge to come up with solutions to their issues.
 And I'm still available on Slack and YouTrack to be able to answer people's questions

 **Q**: *Hey by the way!
 I supported you before when you had nothing!
 And now I have to pay?!*

-**A**: Ok first of all let me tell you that I'm truly grateful for all the support you guys gave me!!!
+**A**: Okay, first of all let me tell you that I'm truly grateful for all the support you guys gave me!!!
 When I took the reins of this project I would have never imagined that it would become so popular, and that people would even support me financially!!!

 For that I am eternelly indebted to all of you, therefore all people that *donated more than $1.00* are entitled to a **free lifetime license**.